BACHELOR OF SCIENCE (BS) IN

 - Other Program Specifics*Test scores are waived for Fall 2021 semester applications

 The BS in Commerce and Business Administration program requires 120 hours.
 Students will major in General Business and can begin coursework any semester.
-Convenient online courses allow you to continue your education without interrupting your career or your busy life.
+Convenient courses allow you to continue your education towards a business degree online without interrupting your career or your busy life.

 Please note that courses are subject to change.